-- 2. Gasket - 9.
-Clean up any spilled fluid.

-- 10. Start the engine and let it run for about two minutes to purge air from the system.
+- 2. Gasket - 8.
+If there is no fluid, add fluid to the reservoir to approximately a 1/4 in.
+(6 mm) below the top of the baffle. - 9.
+Clean up any spilled fluid. - 10.
+Start the engine and let it run for about two minutes to purge air from the system.
 Stop the engine and check for leaks.
-If one or both wheels will not drive, refer Bleeding the Hydraulic System, page 36. - 11.
+If one or both wheels will not drive, refer to Bleeding the Hydraulic System, page 36. - 11.
 Check the fluid level in the hydraulic tank while the fluid is warm.
 Add fluid to raise the level to the top of the baffle, if required.
 Do not overfill.